 Whaler’s Cove, Inc. sold Whaler’s Cove Lodge in 2014.
 The last remaining original founder of the lodge, Richard Powers sold his home in Angoon and resided on Killisnoo Island, 1/4 mile from the lodge.
-When his energy allows, he frequents the lodge during it’s operating season to the legacy he created.
+When his energy allowed, he frequented the lodge during it’s operating season and enjoyed the legacy he created.
 Richard “Pops” Powers left this world for the Great Fishing Grounds on October 22, 2021.

 Killisnoo Harbor 2014 – Today

 Killisnoo Harbor LLC was formed in 2013 by Mark & Kristine Powers.
 Killisnoo Harbor, LLC then bought the property and Whaler’s Cove Lodge name in 2014.
 Mark had helped build the lodge as a child (free working family labor).
 He came back to the lodge after careers in commercial fishing, building construction and development to see the business succeed into the future.
 Kristine joined forces with Mark in the endeavor, after building a career in property management and real estate.

 In addition to the continued improvement of the facilities and equipment, the owners have invested significant effort and time to discover crew who are willing to provide an exceptional customer experience.
 While the lodge is now run by an autonomous management team (check out the “Crew” page for more details) who are active in the day to day operations of the organization and island logistics, Mark & Kristine are dedicating their energies to supporting Killisnoo Island and the surrounding communities through other endeavors.